This is a gear review about the Sea to Summit Ember Quilt range in 2023.

 The Sea to Summit Ember Quilt is best suited for ultralight hikers or someone wanting a very compact quilt that will work in temps above freezing.

-When it get below freezing all quilts are not as efficient as mummy sleeping bags when it comes to the warmth to weight ratio.
+When it gets below freezing all quilts are not as efficient as mummy sleeping bags when it comes to the warmth to weight ratio.
 The Ember quilt can also be used in conjunction with a sleeping bag to increase the warmth when needed.

-The Sea to Summit Ember is best suited to anyone wanting a high quality ultralight backpacking quilt.
+The Sea to Summit Ember is best suited to anyone wanting a high-quality ultralight backpacking quilt.
 The temperature rating for this bag is true to the specification in my opinion.

 If you want a quilt for the warmer summer months and into the shoulder season for warmer climates then this is for you.
 And as mentioned earlier, combine it with your sleeping bag to increase the cold weather performance.

-When it comes to improvements, I would like to see better system for attaching the quilt to mats.
+When it comes to improvements, I would like to see a better system for attaching the quilt to mats.
 Other lightweight quilts use a much better system.
 And a larger lofting bag would be good but really that is only a very small thing to add to the wish list.